 Baking a cheesecake is so much fun – and don’t get me started on the flavors (*insert drool here*).
 But when it comes to cutting the final product, things can get hectic and messy.
 After all, cheesecake is relatively soft.
 How can you cut it so that it doesn’t end up a ginormous mess?

 Cutting a cheesecake is pretty simple.
 All you need to do is chill the cheesecake, then use a thin and sharp knife to cut the cheesecake in half, then quarters, etc. Wipe the blade in-between slices to ensure there is less mess.
 You can also use the quirky dental floss technique!

 Hello, hello, hello!
 I’m Michelle, and baking is my passion.
-My family and I love to make cheesecakes, whether they’re the baked or no-bake kind.
+My family and I love to make cheesecakes, whether they’re baked or no-bake.
 While my family isn’t too picky about presentations, I definitely am.
 So, I have discovered the best way to slice cheesecake.